zeroknowledgediscovery/zedwiki/notes/autism gene.md

 * need to downlaod this dataset, and find if non-functional variants of CYP2D6 are over-represented in the control population *

+> For CNV identification we analyzed genetic data from the Autism Genome Project (AGP) consortium (N = 2,446) (accession code: phs000267.v5.p2) (Pinto et al., 2010, 2014; Supplementary Table 1) and from the Simons Simplex Collection (SSC) (N = 1,124) (Sanders et al., 2011) datasets, amounting to a total of 3,570 subjects with genome-wide CNV data.
+The AGP is a large-scale, international research consortium designed to identify autism candidate genes (Hu-Lince et al., 2005), while the SSC is a resource from the Simons Foundation for Autism Research (SFARI) (Fischbach and Lord, 2010) (RRID: SCR_004261).
+CNV data from two cohorts of subjects without clinical history of neuropsychiatric disease (NPD) (N = 9,649) was used to estimate CNV frequencies in the general population (Shaikh et al., 2009; Cooper et al., 2011; Supplementary Table 1).
+CNV data from these control datasets are publicly available through the Database of Genomic Variants (DGV) (MacDonald et al., 2014; RRID: SCR_007000; Supplementary Table 1).
+All these populations were genotyped using Illumina arrays.

+> ASC, AGP, and SSC datasets obtained genetic data from family trios.
+Maternal genetic data was available for 1,702 (63.6%) subjects from ASC, 2,241 (91.6%) subjects from AGP, and 778 (70.1%) subjects from SSC.
+In these subjects we assessed the transmission pattern of selected SNVs and CNVs in XenoReg genes encoding detoxification enzymes.
+Because some subjects may be common between these datasets, we analyzed each dataset separately.

 # Pharmacogenomics of CYP2D6

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7692531/